 Avoiding the conversation completely

-When you started the journey, you committed to confessing every set-back (Or, you should have!).
+When you started your accountability journey, you were committing to confessing every set-back and being honest.

 If you’ve lied, sugar coated, downplayed or avoided confessions, do not be ashamed.
 Do not be defeated.
 Do not feel guilted or accused.

 Everyone in recovery has done it.